 Mitsui Chemicals Group Clean-up Caravan

-Activities at Kugenuma Beach, Kanagawa Prefecture in Head Office
+Activities at Kugenuma Beach, Kanagawa Prefecture (Tokyo metropolitan area)

-Activities at Pasir Ris Park by six affiliated companies in Singapore
+Activities at Pasir Ris Park by six affiliated companies (Singapore)

-Activities at Bruce Park Woods Road Picnic Area in Mitsui Chemicals America
+Activities at Bruce Park Woods Road Picnic Area (Mitsui Chemicals America)

 Honshu Chemical Industry Co., Ltd., a Mitsui Chemicals affiliate has been participating in the Corporate Forest project* aimed at preserving the forest environment, which has been promoted by Wakayama Prefecture as part of its environmental protection activities for ten years since 2010.
 Honshu Chemical Industry employees and their family planted approximately 1,500 broad-leaved trees in a forest (1.32 ha in area), and the employees remove undergrowth and perform complementary planting thereafter every year under the instructions of Kichu Forestry Association, which manages the forest on behalf of the company.
 In 2020, Honshu Chemical Industry signed an Agreement on Forest Preservation and Management with Wakayama Prefecture and Hidakagawa Town, with the aim of extending the effort for ten years.
 A signing ceremony for the new agreement was held in the Governor’s office at the Wakayama prefectural office, in which Mr. Nisaka (Governor of Wakayama Prefecture), Mr. Kurume (Hidakagawa Town Mayor), and Mr. Ohori (General manager of Wakayama Works at Honshu Chemical Industry) signed the agreement.